MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

 By default, `GetTextExtent` assumes the text for which it retrieves the dimension is set along a horizontal line (that is, the escapement is 0).
 If you create a font specifying a non-zero escapement, you must convert the angle of the text explicitly to get the dimensions of the string.

-The current clipping region does not affect the width and height returned by `GetTextExtent`.
+The current clipping region doesn't affect the width and height returned by `GetTextExtent`.

-Since some devices do not place characters in regular cell arrays (that is, they carry out kerning), the sum of the extents of the characters in a string may not be equal to the extent of the string.
+Since some devices don't place characters in regular cell arrays (that is, they carry out kerning), the sum of the extents of the characters in a string may not be equal to the extent of the string.

 ## <a name="gettextextentexpointi"></a> `CDC::GetTextExtentExPointI`